 Spor i sandinn was also invited by the Icelandic Parliament’s Chairman for the Environment and Transport Committee to present the scheme to their members and discuss the unique value that the project has for the whole of Iceland.
 The project was well received by all the committee’s members.

-The ALDIN Biodome is a direct response to strong demand for authentic visitor experiences, human wellness and sustainability for both tourists and locals.
+The ALDIN Biodome is a direct response to strong demand for authentic experiences, human wellness and sustainability for both tourists and locals.
 Statistically speaking, tourism in Iceland increased fivefold in the years 2012 – 2017 , reaching a steady flow of 2.5 million visitors a year.
 Meanwhile, the economy and living standards have grown in tandem, leading Icelanders to develop tastes for healthier living, fresh produce, environmental awareness and more social amenities.
 In response to these trends, the project will offer Reykjavik an attraction catering to both markets by hosting a number of new social functions and a wide variety of different seasonal activities throughout the year.

 Developed on the site of a natural hot spring, ALDIN Biodome will itself be heated and powered by geo climate technology.
 Hot water emerging from the ground at up to 88°C will be filtered, controlled and managed to replicate differing conditions and levels of humidity in different areas of the project, permitting the growth of produce and vegetation from anywhere in the world.
 Crucially though, and unlike other ‘hot house’ projects around the world, ALDIN Biodome will not seek to ‘recreate an exotic indoor climate’ in Iceland, but will instead work with leading horticulturalists to grow what the geo climate can best support.
 In this way, ALDIN seeks to offer something unique and local, rather than contrived.

-In a country with long winters and variable weather, ALDIN Biodome also aims to give Iceland the one thing that it lacks – a single attraction offering a warm, green and uplifting environment all year round, one that offers exclusive shops, restaurants and bars, markets, exhibitions, tours, healthcare and business facilities, events hire and members-only-areas.
+In a country with long, cold winters and variable weather, ALDIN Biodome also aims to give Iceland the one thing that it lacks – a single attraction offering a warm, green and uplifting environment all year round, one that offers exclusive shops, restaurants and bars, markets, exhibitions, tours, healthcare and business facilities, events hire and members-only-areas.
 All in one convenient location, under a glazed roof.

-Facilitating people’s day-to-day needs for shopping, working, socialising and being part of a community under a glazed dome is also what Hjördís describes as ‘tomorrow’s lifestyle’ and a more desirable way for people to spend an afternoon or evening.
+Facilitating people’s day-to-day needs for shopping, working, socialising and being part of a community under a single glazed dome is also what Hjördís describes as ‘tomorrow’s lifestyle’ and a more desirable way for people to spend an afternoon or evening.
 The business case has also been tailored to this, catering to different visitor groups, ages, nationalities, seasons and users.
 ALDIN will maximise its market by providing different amenities to secure a wide number of income streams, while bringing out the best qualities in human beings through their connection to nature.

 Ellidaardalur river valley in Reykjavik.
 The biodome will be a green gateway to the outskirts of this valley.